teddziuba/engineering-management-pearls/README.md

 ## Hiring
 🦪 **When interviewing other managers, look for situations that don't work out cleanly.**

 A weak manager will not admit to you that they "failed".
 A strong manager will tell you what they learned.
 My favorite question for this is: _"Tell me about a time that you performance-managed an IC"_.
 Weak managers will tell you about an IC recovering after a PIP or coaching.
 Strong managers will tell you about someone they fired, and how they made the call.
+This profession is all about solving problems that don't have great solutions, so look for managers who understand that.